hifiwi-fi/yt-dlp-api/README.md

 Running yt-dlp as a long running flask server.

-Requires a secondary node.js server for generating Proof-of-orgin botguard tokesn.
+Requires a secondary node.js server for generating Proof-of-origin botguard tokens.

 This a rapidly evolving solution.